 Around this time, the company had entered a strategic partnership with Ballmer Group, the philanthropic organization co-founded by Connie and Steve Ballmer.
 This partnership was so compelling to me because it represented a new kind of matchmaking model to build a more promising future.
 The strategic partnership exists to get Social Solutions’ technology into the hands of the people driving change at nonprofits aligned with Ballmer Group’s mission.
 I believe that access to technology can be a game-changer, so this new approach to connect philanthropy and nonprofits through purpose-built software got my attention.

 DB: I see so much opportunity ahead.
 We know that when nonprofits have access to simple-to-use yet powerful technology, they can operate more efficiently, track and measure progress more effectively, and guide impactful decision-making more strategically.
-With the Funder Impact Program, we are enabling funders, investors and philanthropists to invest directly in nonprofits’ capacity and ability to deliver results by funding their access to real-time data and technology.
+With the Impact Partners Program, we are enabling funders, investors and philanthropists to invest directly in nonprofits’ capacity and ability to deliver results by funding their access to real-time data and technology.

 If I look ahead, I see us leveraging technology to empower change-making organizations to accelerate their missions and generate tangible, measurable impact in the people’s lives they serve.
 It’s another opportunity to help shape the future, and I can’t wait to see what we accomplish with our partners along the way.